anroots/kohana-db-acl/README.md

-# Database based Access Control Module for the Kohana Framework
+# Access Control Module for the Kohana Framework

 Database-based ACL module for Kohana 3.3 / PHP 5.4.
-Users get access rights to perform certain actions through their roles.
+Users get authorization to perform certain actions through their roles.
 Each role can have several permissions.
 You define new roles and permissions in the database as you see fit.

-I actually do recommend against using this module unless you specifically want the role/permission management to happen in the database (some projects need permissions managed from the GUI, by the administrative users).
+I actually do recommend against using this module unless you specifically want the role/permission management to happen in the database (some projects need permissions managed from the GUI, by administrative users).
 For an alternative (and much better) implementation, see [https://github.com/vendo/acl](https://github.com/vendo/acl).

 # Dependencies